Black Sea: Historical names and etymology

-Popular supposition derives "Black Sea" from the dark colour of the water or climatic conditions.
-Some scholars understand the name to be derived from a system of colour symbolism representing the cardinal directions, with black or dark for north, red for south, white for west, and green or light blue for east.
-Hence "Black Sea" meant "Northern Sea".
-According to this scheme, the name could only have originated with a people living between the northern (black) and southern (red) seas, pointing to the Achaemenids (550–330  BC), although Turkic peoples also marked the directions with colours.
+Popular supposition derives "Black Sea" from the dark color of the water or climatic conditions.
+Some scholars understand the name to be derived from a system of color symbolism representing the cardinal directions, with black or dark for north, red for south, white for west, and green or light blue for east.
+Hence, "Black Sea" meant "Northern Sea".
+According to this scheme, the name could only have originated with a people living between the northern (black) and southern (red) seas: this points to the Achaemenids (550–330 BC).
+This interpretation has been labeled as folk etymology and may reflect a primitive historical understanding of the "P/Bla" phoneme originally associated with the name.

 In the Greater Bundahishn, a Middle Persian Zoroastrian scripture, the Black Sea is called Siyābun.
 In the tenth-century Persian geography book Hudud al-'Alam, the Black Sea is called Georgian Sea (daryā-yi Gurz).
 The Georgian Chronicles use the name zğua sperisa ზღუა სპერისა (Sea of Speri) after the Kartvelian tribe of Speris or Saspers.
 Other modern names such as Chyornoye more and Karadeniz (both meaning Black Sea) originated during the 13th century.
 A 1570 map Asiae Nova Descriptio from Abraham Ortelius's Theatrum Orbis Terrarum labels the sea Mar Maggior (Great Sea), compare Latin Mare major.